-After the End of Days and the Battle of Ha-Megiddo (also known as Armageddon, the Gog and Magog or Ezekiel 38 War)—in which Messiah defeats the antichrist and his confederacy—is the Resurrection, which heralds the 1000-year reign of Yeshua Messiah.
+At the End of Days, immediately after the Battle of Ha-Megiddo (Armageddon, Gog and Magog or Ezekiel-38 War)—in which Messiah defeats Antichrist and his confederacy—is the Resurrection, heralding the 1000-year reign of Messiah.

 For the Lord Himself shall descend from Heaven with a shout, with the voice of the archangel and with the trumpet of God; and the dead in Christ shall rise first; 17 Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.

 Most striking, watching the videos below from this most learned of Jewish men, is the similarity of what he says and what Messiah Yeshua ministered in His Word — BUT — how Messiah condensed it so eloquently and precisely, as recorded in the Gospels, and interpreted in some of the epistles?
 These videos inform us of the Judaism which Yeshua is a part.
 Rather than discount them, we can “massage” them into their rightful place along the Words of the Lord.
 Judging from Midrash and other teachings (videos below), Orthodox Judaism appears less clear on the Resurrection than either the Gospels or New Testament Epistles.